-During his TED talk this past winter, top climatologist James Hansen cited his grandchildren as motivation for stepping onto a world stage to plead with his viewers to reduce CO2 and stabilize the climate before it’s too late—not for us, but for them.
+During his TED talk, top climatologist James Hansen cited his grandchildren as motivation for stepping onto a world stage to plead with his viewers to reduce CO2 and stabilize the climate before it’s too late—not for us, but for them.
 His words were earth-shattering and hard to listen to.
 “The total energy imbalance now is…enormous.
 [It is] 20 times greater than the rate of energy used by all humanity,” said Hansen.
 “It is the equivalent to exploding 400,000 Hiroshima atomic bombs per day, 365 days per year.
 That’s how much extra energy Earth is gaining each day.”

 At oM, we try to do our small part to help our readers cut back on carbon emissions.
 This season, we have unearthed dozens of fun, worthwhile ways friends, couples, co-workers, and families can celebrate Earth Day in New York City and beyond.
 Whether you choose to book a green getaway, attend a party in a park, shop local, buy a reusable tote (and get a free Chipotle burrito), enjoy a rooftop viewing of Planet Earth or join a CSA, there is a sustainable activity idea for everyone in this guide.

 New York is celebrating the Earth in every borough, hosting events like official Earth Day New York throughout Manhattan; live music and demonstrations at Brooklyn’s Go Green!
 Greenpoint Earth Day Festival; Flea Market and Food Quizzes at Harlem Earth Day; Rooftop Films and BBC America will screen “Planet Earth” and the World Premiere of “The Making of Planet Earth” at Solar One; and chef tables and kids instrument-building at the Green for Queens Earth Day Fair.